admacro/gopher/README.md

 # allez
 Allez is the french word for go.
-This is where I learn go, a programming language.
+This is where I learn Go, a programming language.

 ## Resources
 - [Xahlee's Golang Tutorial](xah)